notxab/chatting/README.md

 # Epic Chat

-A real-time web chat app built with Node.js, Express, and Socket.IO.
-Users can send messages, change nicknames, and see when others join or leave the chat.
+A real-time web chat application built with Node.js, Express, and Socket.IO.
+Users can send live messages, choose custom nicknames, and see who’s joining or leaving the chat — all in an intuitive interface.

 ## Features
-Real-time messaging with Socket.IO
+Real-time messaging via Socket.IO

-Auto-assigned guest nicknames (e.g. Guest1, Guest2…)
+Auto-assigned guest nicknames (e.g. Guest1, Guest2)

 Custom nickname support with validation